Doraemon: Nobita and the Windmasters: Plot

-In the evening, they return using the Anywhere Door, while Fuko stays in the Wind Village.
-Encountering the Anywhere door, Uranda also passes through it, he then possess Suneo and returns to the wind village to capture Fuko.
+In the evening, they return using the Anywhere Door, while Fūko stays in the Wind Village.
+Encountering the Anywhere door, Uranda also passes through it, he then possess Suneo and returns to the wind village to capture Fūko.
 Meanwhile, Temujin discovers the blue typhoon, which flies away and goes to Uranda.

 Next day, Doraemon and his friends realize Suneo is missing and again visit the Wind Village.
-Upon arriving, they encounter Storm Villagers and Suneo under Uranda's control who then they attack them and in this process they capture Fuuko and Gian, steal Doraemon's pocket and destroy the Anywhere Door.
+Upon arriving, they encounter Storm Villagers and Suneo under Uranda's control who then they attack them and in this process they capture Fūko and Gian, steal Doraemon's pocket and destroy the Anywhere Door.
 They attempt to go rescue them at that very moment but Temujin then advises them against it.
-The Storm Village traps Fuuko in a prison and they have a festival celebrating it.
+The Storm Village traps Fūko in a prison and they have a festival celebrating it.

-Meanwhile, Doraemon and his friends try to sneak into prison at night and free Gian and Fuuko.
+Meanwhile, Doraemon and his friends try to sneak into prison at night and free Gian and Fūko.
 Nobita falls into the pit where Fuko is in and rescues her, they all encounter Gian who helps them escape from the village.
-The other three return to the Wind Village while Nobita and Fuko have to be rescued by yaks who explain why both villages are fighting, warning that Uranda wants to revive Mafuuga and that he is the only who can protect Fuko.
-The yaks then lead Nobita to the village but Fuko gets captured by Uranda.
+The other three return to the Wind Village while Nobita and Fuko have to be rescued by yaks who explain why both villages are fighting, warning that Uranda wants to revive Mafuuga and that he is the only who can protect Fūko.
+The yaks then lead Nobita to the village but Fūko gets captured by Uranda.

 They then realize an event similar to that of the biblical flood will occur if Mafuuga is revived.
 Everyone in both the Storm and Wind Villages head for the Dragon Head Island where Mafuuga is sealed away.
 Upon their arrival, Uranda heads to unseal the red sphere from where Mafuuga gets its power while Doraemon and Gian try to stop him.
-Nobita, Shizuka and Temujin then rescue Fuko and take Doraemon's pocket back.
+Nobita, Shizuka and Temujin then rescue Fūko and take Doraemon's pocket back.